DoHaiSon/gr-DoA_BladeRF/README.md

 # Installation

-The description of the installation is focussed on Ubunt#Installationu distribution and its flavours.
+The description of the installation is focussed on Ubuntu distribution and its flavours.
 First make sure that you have all required packages (checked on Ubuntu 16.04 and 18.04):

 - GNU Radio 3.7 ( I'll convert to 3.8 if someone need it).
 - BladeRF lib, client: [https://github.com/Nuand/bladeRF](https://github.com/Nuand/bladeRF).